HDR-Development/hdr-website/src/characters/terms.md

   - 368: Launches an opponent to a specified position in a defined amount of frames

 ## Base Knockback (BKB)
 - How far a move will send an opponent at 0%.
-Distance is affected by character weight unless stated otherwise
+Also controls the amount of hitstun at 0% when used in conjunction with FKB or an autolink angle

 ## Fixed Knockback (FKB)
-- The distance that a move will send an opponent at *any* percent.
+- The set distance that a move will send an opponent at any percent.
 Overrides the values of BKB/KBG and is 0 unless stated otherwise

 ## Knockback Growth (KBG)
 - Determines how much a move scales in knockback distance with the opponent's percent.
-Also controls the amount of hitstun when used in conjunction with FKB or an autolink angle
+Also controls the amount of hitstun scaling when used in conjunction with FKB or an autolink angle

 ## Hitlag Multiplier
 - Hitlag is the state when an attack hits and both players are frozen in place, and the multiplier affects the overall duration.
 This is the point where Smash DI is able to be utilized